Aarush-Trust/onboarding-start/docs/info.md

 -->

 ## How it works
+I like ice cream. heheheheh
+Why is this tweaking bruv

 Explain how your project works

-I like ice cream. heheheheh

 ## How to test

+I use GitHub hahaha

 Explain how to use your project

-I use GitHub hahaha
 ## External hardware

+nice....laptop

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any

-Laptop....nice